You made it through the long adoption process and are asking yourself, how do I make my adopted child feel welcome?

 There will come a time when a transracial child will be faced with prejudice.
 Teach them how to respond if and when they are confronted with a situation like that.

-Responding to ignorance with love rather than anger is the best way to address the judgement of others.
+Responding to ignorance with love rather than anger is the best way to address the judgment of others.

 Establish a Bond with Your Adopted Child